 Probably at every age, sports are very key aspect if proving one’s own masculinity.
-For boys, the traits that are valued very early and then continuing throughout adolescence and adulthood, are that they should be competitive and emotionally unattached, and be very strong, power, and angetic.
+For boys, the traits that are valued very early and then continuing throughout adolescence and adulthood, are that they should be competitive and emotionally unattached, and be very strong and powerful.
 We think of men as destined for careers and lives in the public sphere where they’re going out, making money, being the CEOs of companies.
 For boys, sports are a very early way to demonstrate their ability to do well in these traits that are valued highly in society.

 Does this apply to all youth sports?

 Not all sports are equal in the United States.
 We place a lot of value on a few sports historically: football, basketball, baseball and, in some parts of the country, hockey.
 These are sports that really emphasize a certain type of body.
 You have to be strong and tall and big.
 Some sports you have to be violent and there are a lot displays of body contact.
 If a boy were to be very good at figure skating, gymnastics, or sports that are thought to be more feminine, that would not give boys the same sort of status the way excelling at football or basketball would.

 What are some of the societal consequences for boys who do not excel at sports?